Dax911/m0n3y-web/src/pages/en/govern.md

 ## Understanding DAO Fundamentals

 Decentralized Autonomous Organizations represent a paradigm shift in organizational governance, leveraging blockchain technology to create transparent and democratic decision-making processes.
 DAOs operate through smart contracts that encode rules and policies, enabling automation and removing the need for traditional hierarchical management.
 This foundation allows for community-driven governance where decisions are made collectively rather than by a central authority.
-The core principle underlying DAOs is that they create a neutral environment free from intermediaries, allowing for direct participation in governance by stakeholders[1].
+The core principle underlying DAOs is that they create a neutral environment free from intermediaries, allowing for direct participation in governance by stakeholders.

 Smart contracts form the technical backbone of DAOs, automatically implementing predetermined rules without requiring significant intervention.
 This automation ensures predictable outcomes and reduces the potential for arbitrary decision-making or power plays that often occur in traditional organizations.
-By understanding this fundamental structure, we can better appreciate how different governance models and voting mechanisms build upon this foundation to create various DAO implementations[1].
+By understanding this fundamental structure, we can better appreciate how different governance models and voting mechanisms build upon this foundation to create various DAO implementations.

 ### Key Characteristics to Consider